 In order to market and sell our products in Europe and many other jurisdictions, we must obtain separate marketing approvals and comply with numerous and varying regulatory requirements.
 The approval procedure varies among countries and can involve additional testing.
 The time required to obtain approval may differ from that required to obtain FDA approval.
 The regulatory approval process outside the U.S. generally includes all of the risks associated with obtaining FDA approval.
 In addition, some countries outside the U.S. require approval of the sales price of a drug before it can be marketed.
 In many countries, separate procedures must be followed to obtain reimbursement.
 We may not obtain marketing, pricing or reimbursement approvals outside the U.S. on a timely basis, if at all.
-Approval by the FDA does not ensure approval by regulatory authorities in other countries or jurisdictions, and approval by one regulatory authority outside the U.S. does not ensure approval by regulatory authorities in other countries or jurisdictions or by the FDA.
-We may not be able to file for marketing approvals and may not receive necessary approvals to commercialize our products in any market.
+Approval by the FDA does not ensure approval by regulatory authorities in other countries or jurisdictions, and approval by one regulatory authority outside the U.S. does not ensure approvals and may not receive necessary approvals to commercialize our products in any market.
 Regulatory approvals in countries outside the U.S. do not ensure pricing approvals in those countries or in any other countries, and regulatory approvals and pricing approvals do not ensure that reimbursement will be obtained.